tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Explain to students that they have already installed Pandas through Anaconda, so they don't need to install additional libraries.
 However, if they have issues running Pandas, they can use a free notebook by [Google Colaboratory](https://colab.research.google.com/) and troubleshoot their installation with a TA during a break or office hours.

 Review the [instructions](../../../02-Homework/04-Pandas/Instructions/README.md) for the homework assignment.
+During this unit and the next, students will learn everything they need to know to complete this assignment.
 Focus on getting students excited about learning Pandas by previewing the skills and work they will accomplish by the end of the week.
 Emphasize calculating investment returns/profit over time, as well as plot visualizations.

 If time allows, you can end by presenting the following Pandas applications which are discussed in more detail [here](https://data-flair.training/blogs/applications-of-pandas/) to give students a taste of what to expect in the field.
 Applications to highlight include: